 For a deeper look at what the best mice are for gaming check out our best gaming mouse list.

 This is an underrated mouse that has benefited from a complete overhaul of its predecessor.
-Almost all of it is brand new apart from the excellent ambidextrous shape, and that's exactly how it should be.
-The Sensei’s design is now easy to grip, and won’t feel weird if you have hot or sweaty palms.
+Almost all of the Sensei 310 is brand new, apart from the excellent ambidextrous shape, and that's exactly how it should be.
+The Sensei’s design is now easy to grip and won’t feel weird if you have hot or sweaty palms.

 The shape is wonderfully comfortable and will be ideal for those looking for a mid-sized pointer for their machine.
 It has a pair of thumb buttons on both sides, identical in arrangement and placing.
 These may well get in the way for either a left- or right-handed user, but because of the redesign, they are both near enough to be used, but just out of the way enough to avoid accidental clicking.

 Anyone looking for a mid-sized and light-enough option should consider the Sensei 310.